schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 }
 ```

-## Optimizing Kubernetes Deployment paramenters
+## Conducting Performance Test Experiments

-When running performance tests, a common goal is usually about fine-tuning the application so it can handle more load of requests in a resilient and performant way.
-Starting from the principle you can model your application load curve as described previously, you are already in a good position to model an experiment and start fine tuning your application.
+When running performance tests a common goal usually is to fine-tune the application so it can handle more load of requests in a resilient and performant way.
+Starting from the principle you have modelled your application load curve as described previously, you are already in a good position to model an experiment and start fine tuning your application.

 Assuming you know what critical parameters you want to optimize for your application (a.k.a.: experiment input), you should start with a baseline run and from there change specific parameters to see which one causes the most impact on your application performance.
 So to measure your application resilience and performance, you also need to define which metrics you are going to use to measure the success of your optimization (a.k.a.: experiment output).
 In this sense, you can measure whatever you consider being part of a successful application in your context.